Gmina Nowy Duninów

-Gmina Nowy Duninów is a rural gmina (administrative district) in Płock County, Masovian Voivodeship, in east-central Poland.
+Gmina Nowy Duninów is a rural gmina (administrative district) in Płock County, Masovian Voivodeship, in central Poland.
 Its seat is the village of Nowy Duninów, which lies approximately 16 km west of Płock and 112 km west of Warsaw.

 The gmina covers an area of 144.79 km2, and as of 2006 its total population is 3,884.

 The gmina contains part of the protected area called Gostynin-Włocławek Landscape Park.

 History

 Archaeological excavations indicate that the gmina of Nowy Duninów was inhabited in the Neolithic by early agriculturalists, as well as hunters and fishermen.
 The name of Duninów most likely comes from the Dunin family who ruled in the area in the 12th Century, most notably Piotr Włost Dunin.

 An early significant historical event was the creation at Duninów of a pontoon bridge across the Vistula for the troops of Władysław II Jagiełło in 1414.
 The troops were returning from the Hunger War, an expedition against the Teutonic Knights.